-- 19. The Stonewall Workplace Equality Index, and staff survey, were both completed by officers across the organisation at the end of September 2022.
-In February 2023 Stonewall awarded Oxfordshire County Council Gold for commitment to LGBTQ+ inclusion at work.
-The Council has also secured a position in Stonewall's Top 100 list which recognises exceptional employers who are committed to supporting their LGBTQ+ staff and customers, with praise for creating a workplace where LGBTQ+ employees can bring their full selves to work. - 20.
-Throughout Q4 2022/23, the Council continued to promote religious events and awareness days related to protected characteristics through daily intranet headlines.
-Examples include Neurodiversity Celebration Week, Holocaust Memorial Day, Holi, Orthodox Christmas, Lunar New Year and LGBT+ History month. - 21.
-The lack of GSCE English and maths is often a barrier to career progression so since 2021 Level 2 English and Maths has been offered to employees with a focus on employees in the lower pay quartile of the gender pay gap report.
+- 17. The Stonewall Workplace Equality Index, and staff survey, were both completed by officers across the organisation at the end of September 2022.
+In February 2023 Stonewall awarded Oxfordshire County Council Gold for our commitment to LGBTQ+ inclusion at work.
+We have also secured a position in Stonewall's Top 100 list which recognises exceptional employers who are committed to supporting their LGBTQ+ staff and customers.
+We were praised for creating a workplace where LGBTQ+ employees can bring their full selves to work. - 18.
+Throughout Q4 we continued to promote religious events and awareness days related to protected characteristics through daily intranet headlines.
+Examples include Neurodiversity Celebration Week, Holocaust Memorial Day, Holi, Orthodox Christmas, Lunar New Year and LGBT+ History month. - 19.
+The lack of GSCE English and maths is often a barrier to career progression so since 2021 Level 2 English and Maths has been offered with a focus on employees in the lower pay quartile of the gender pay gap report.
 43 passes have now been achieved, with 25 live English enrolments of which 20 are women, in addition there are currently 33 live math enrolments of which 26 are women.
 14 expressions of interest have been received since the previous quarter and are currently moving through the pre-enrolment stage.